Analysis | The Nationals just revamped their player development staff. What were the biggest changes?

-Just how much bigger is the player development staff compared to last season?
-When The Washington Post analyzed 2021 player development sizes in December (concluding the Nationals had the smallest of all 30 teams), part-time coaches and instructors, clubhouse managers, equipment managers, special assistants, administrative staff and interns were not counted in each club’s total.
+Just how much bigger is the player development staff compared with last season?
+When The Washington Post analyzed 2021 player development staff sizes in December (concluding the Nationals had the smallest among all 30 teams), part-time coaches and instructors, clubhouse managers, equipment managers, special assistants, administrative staff and interns were not counted in each club’s total.
 Neither was anyone hired once the season began.
 That formula had the Nationals with 46 full-time employees working directly with minor league players last year.
 In December, General Manager Mike Rizzo promised an increase of “at least 24 percent” (not necessarily using The Post’s metrics).

 So did the Nationals get there?
 Using the same parameters as that initial analysis, the Nationals will have 16 more people in hands-on player development jobs in 2022, matching their stated plan to rebuild with a higher investment in the minors.
 That’s close to a 35 percent bump in personnel.
 They added a developmental coach at every affiliate (five total), an additional hitting and pitching coordinator, a nutritionist, mental skills coach and director of player development technology and strategy, among other roles.

 What organizations did the Nationals hire from?
 Of the hires that became official Tuesday, three are from the Philadelphia Phillies and New York Mets, two from the Miami Marlins and San Diego Padres, and one each from the Boston Red Sox, Arizona Diamondbacks, Colorado Rockies, Pittsburgh Pirates, Detroit Tigers and San Francisco Giants.
-That’s 10 different organizations.
-Coco Crisp, the new outfield/baserunning coordinator, and Delwyn Young, new hitting coach for the low-A Fredericksburg Nationals, were managers in the inaugural MLB Draft League in 2021.
-Bill Mueller, the new quality control coordinator, was most recently the hitting coach at Arizona State University, but has major league coaching experience with the St. Louis Cardinals, Chicago Cubs and Los Angeles Dodgers.
+That’s 10 organizations.
+Coco Crisp, the new outfield/base-running coordinator, and Delwyn Young, new hitting coach for the low-A Fredericksburg Nationals, were managers in the inaugural MLB Draft League in 2021.
+Bill Mueller, the new quality control coordinator, was most recently the hitting coach at Arizona State University but has major league coaching experience with the St. Louis Cardinals, Chicago Cubs and Los Angeles Dodgers.

 Two things can be true here: The Nationals didn’t poach any coaches or staff members from the organizations — the Dodgers, Tampa Bay Rays, New York Yankees — that have best melded data and technology with traditional coaching in player development.
 But they still added a lot of outside voices, something Rizzo and De Jon Watson, the new player development director, promised when the reshaping began in November.
 The Nationals have typically chosen to reshuffle deck chairs instead of seeking external hires.
 Here, then, is a bit of a narrative shift.